eth-cscs/manta/README.md

 - List and filter CFS sessions based on cluster name or session name
 - List and filter BOS session templates based on cluster name or session name
 - List nodes in HSM groups
-- Create CFS session out of a repository
+- Create CFS configuration and session (target dynamic) from local repository
+- Create CFS configuration and session (target image) from CSCS SAT input file
 - Watch logs of a CFS session
-- Open an interactive session to a node console using remote's terminal and shell
+- Connect to a node's console
 - Power On/Off or restart nodes individually, in a list or per cluster
-- Restrict operations to nodes belonging to HSM group
+- Restrict operations to nodes belonging to a specific HSM group
 - Filter information to a HSM group

 ## Configuration